Teja Oblak

-Teja Oblak (born December 20, 1990) is a professional Slovenian basketball player for ZVVZ USK Praha and the Slovenian national team.
+Teja Oblak (born December 20, 1990) is a Slovenian basketball player for Galatasaray and the Slovenian national team.

+Club career

 She began her basketball career in her hometown Škofja Loka, playing eight years for her local team Odeja Škofja Loka.
 In Euroleague, she combined one season in Polkowice with three seasons for Good Angels Košice and one season in Atomerömü KSC Szekszard and in 2018, she moved to ZVVZ USK Praha.
+In April 2025, Oblak won the 2024–25 EuroLeague Women, Europe's premium basketball competition for women, with the czech team.

+Galatasaray

+On June 9, 2025, she signed with Galatasaray of the Turkish Women's Basketball Super League (TKBL).

+International career

 She participated at the EuroBasket Women 2017.

+Personal life

 She is the older sister of Jan Oblak, a professional football goalkeeper for Atlético Madrid and the Slovenia national team.